autonlab/active-search-gp-sopt/README.md

 Yifei Ma, Tzu-Kuo Huang, Jeff Schneider, Active Search and Bandits on Graphs Using Sigma-Optimality, UAI 2015.

-It repreduces Figure 2 and Figure 3(a) as of now.
+It partially repreduces Figure 2 and Figure 3(a,b) as of now.

 ## HOW TO USE